tomtev/new-structure/src/pages/README.md

 - **/About.vue** will be `/about`
 - **/about/Vision.vue** will be `/about/vision`

-### Template pages:
+### Source pages:
-Template pages is used for creating single pages for data collections.
+Source pages is used for creating single pages for data collections.
 Add a **_TypeName[$param].vue** to create pages and routes.

 - **/blog/_Post[$title].vue** will create pages for **Post** type at `blog/:title`.